 3-4 Bridge Street, Galashiels, TD1 1SP

 The OVRO office at Fettes Avenue Edinburgh operates an appointment system.
-You need to attend reception to book an appointment; reception opening hours are Monday to Sunday 0900-1700 hours.
+You need to attend reception to book an appointment, and the reception is open 24/7.
 You must attend in person; appointments cannot be made over the phone or by email.
 You will be asked for your name and an email address.
 You will only be able to book an appointment for yourself and any dependants.
 One appointment slot per person and each person registering must attend.

 Please ensure that you attend 10 minutes before your appointment, you will not be seen if you are late for your appointment and you will have to book for another day.

 If you cannot attend your appointment you must cancel it as soon as possible in person at Fettes and re-book a suitable time.